WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 An **_Entity_** is an objective representation of some person, place, or thing.
 It’s defined by up to three concentric circle: information attributes are built on a validated authentication which encompasses a core identity.

 **_Identity_** refers to the core concept of what an Entity is.
-It’s represented by a *token* that usually has an externally visible network *identifier* such as a Domain Name or an IP Address.
+It’s represented by a *token* that usually has an externally visible network *identifier* such as an email address or a phone number.

 **_Validation_** is the step where an identity is said to be true and correct — not a fake.